samheutmaker/major-a/README.md

 The majorAuth middleware is used to grant or deny access to protected routes based on whether or not the user has an authorization token.
 Protecting a route is as easy as including majorAuth in your route middleware:

-NOTE: majorAuth should always be the first middle registered
+NOTE: majorAuth should always be the first middle registered.
+DO NOT INCLUDE BOTH majorAdmin and majorAuth as middleware for the same route. majorAdmin takes care of checkin the token.
+Including both majorAdmin and majorAuth would result in a two token checks which can screw up the tracking package.
 ```.js

 const express = require('express');